kfly8/kura/README.md

 ## Declaring a constraint

-It's easy to use to store value constraints in a package:
+It's easy to use to store constraints in a package:

 ```perl
 use kura NAME => CONSTRAINT;